-The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT_ITT.1)" as specified below.
+The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT_ITT.1)" as specified 172 below.

-FPT_ITT.1 Basic internal TSF data transfer protection
+FPT_ITT.1 Basic internal TSF data transfer protection Hierarchical to: No other components.
 FPT_ITT.1.1 The TSF shall protect TSF data from disclosure when it is transmitted between separate parts of the TOE.

-Refinement: The different memories, the CPU and other functional units of the TOE (e.g.

-a cryptographic co-processor) are seen as separated parts of the TOE.
+Dependencies: No dependencies.
+Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as separated parts of the TOE.
 This requirement is equivalent to FDP_ITT.1 above but refers to TSF data instead of User Data.
 Therefore, it should be understood as to refer to the same Data Processing Policy defined under FDP_IFC.1 below.

-The TOE shall meet the requirement "Subset information flow control (FDP_IFC.1)" as specified below:

-FDP_IFC.1 Subset information flow control

-FDP_IFC.1.1 The TSF shall enforce the Data Processing Policy on all confidential data when they are processed or transferred by the TOE or by the Security IC Embedded
+- The TOE shall meet the requirement "Subset information flow control (FDP_IFC.1)" as specified below: 173 - FDP_IFC.1 Subset information flow control - Hierarchical to: No other components. - FDP_IFC.1.1 The TSF shall enforce the Data Processing Policy on all confidential data when they are processed or transferred by the TOE or by the Security IC Embedded Software. - Dependencies: FDP_IFF.1 Simple security attributes - The following Security Function Policy (SFP) Data Processing Policy is defined for the requirement "Subset 174 information flow control (FDP_IFC.1)":

-Software.

-Dependencies: FDP_IFF.1 Simple security attributes

-The following Security Function Policy (SFP) Data Processing Policy is defined for the requirement "Subset information flow control (FDP_IFC.1)":